d-roho/CSGOPredictor/README.md

 -> Update Predictors instead of recollecting every time (CSGO GSI may have the functionality, check how they did it) -> Bypass creation of dictionary (CSGO GSI may already do this for us) -> Java GSI - there seem to be many java programs to interact with CSGO GSI.
 THey may be more efficient in this usecase.
+-> HTTP Security (make more robust for deployment)